NORTHCAROLINA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Public records are documents or information gathered by government agencies while carrying out their official duties, which members of the public have the right to access and review.
 North Carolina court records are examples of such documents.
 The North Carolina Public Records Law permits the general public to access public records of government agencies.
 These records may be in the form of paper, digital, or electronic materials.

-North Carolina’s public record law describes public records as people's property.
+North Carolina's public record law describes public records as people's property.
 It maintains that interested persons may obtain copies of their public records free or at minimal costs unless otherwise stated by the law.
-The General Statutes 7A-109(a) reiterates that records maintained by the clerk of the court under the Administrative Office of the Courts rules are public.
+The General Statutes 7A-109(a) reiterates that records maintained by the court clerk under the Administrative Office of the Courts rules are public.
 The public record law, however, exempts some court documents from public disclosure.
-It exempts arrest and search warrants, criminal summons, and indictments that have been sealed by court order per GS 132-1.4(k).
+It exempts arrest and search warrants, criminal summons, and indictments sealed by court order per GS 132-1.4(k).
 Similarly, GS 132-1.3(a) exempts settlement documents in cases involving medical malpractice actions against public hospital facilities from public disclosure.
 No case law in North Carolina exempts the judicial department from the North Carolina Public Record Law.

 How Do I Find Court Records in North Carolina?